melvin-montante/Attendance-Tracker/README.md

 Output 1 "raw_converted" will be an input data that can be shaped and finally exported to the final output (Output 2)

 **Output 2:** The output of this project "output_grouped.xlsx" is an excel file containing separate sheets for each employee.
 This file can be used by employees and employers to analyze attendance record at work.

+The output file can be modified by replacing the desired dates of attendace in the code.
+See line 46 .
+The current code filters date from October onwards.